besliuandrei10/array-sorting-algorithms/README.md

-# Sorting Algorithms for Beginners
+We implement 3 sorting algortithms for integer arrays